MohamedMenia/vending-machine/README.md

     - PUT:     http://localhost:3030/products/:id  for updating the product only the seller of the product and admin can use it  <br />
     - DELETE:  http://localhost:3030/products/:id  for deleting product only seller of the product and admin can use it <br />
 - VendingMachine:
-    - POST: http://localhost:3030/vendingMachine/  For buying products [{productId,amountOfProducts},{}...]
+    - POST: http://localhost:3030/vendingMachine/  For buying products [ { productId , amountOfProducts } ,{}...]
     - POST: http://localhost:3030/vendingMachine/buyerDeposit For deposit coins [5,10,20,50,100] only and forn buyer and admins only
     - POST: http://localhost:3030/vendingMachine/depositBack  For reset Deposit back